doublecubed/Bubble-Popcore/README.md

 * There is no lose state

--- KNOWN BUGS
-* Bubbles cannot spawn in top layer.
-Top layer can be targeted, but MoveState somehow takes the LandingCell as null.
-This is being investigated.

 -- HOW THE CODEBASE WORKS:
 GameFlow class is the starting point for the game.
 It has a GameStateMachine class that separates the game into different game states: